-Table 6-A: FMEA Chart
+Table 5: FMEA Chart

-Our recommended actions consist of adding more protection or more thermal management properties, what we need to do as a team is find the balance point between making the Exo-Ankle bullet proof and light weight.
-The risk Trade-off for our recommended actions are to better brace the motor, PCP, Battery and cover which will be better accessed in testing of the Ankle-Exo.
+Our recommended actions consist of adding more protection or more thermal management properties.
+What we had to do as a team was find the balance point between making the Exo-Ankle bulletproof and lightweight.
+The risk trade-off for our recommended actions was to better brace the motor, PCB, Battery, and cover, which allowed it to be better accessed when testing of Ankle-Exo.